gcdeng/my-website-v3/src/pages/resume.md

 **Eric 鄧國欽**
 <ericdenggc@gmail.com>

-I am passionate about Frontend Development, familiar with React.js, experience in e-commerce system, and constantly learning new technologies to tackle complex challenges.
+I am passionate about Frontend Development, familiar with React.js, experience in E-commerce system, and constantly learning new technologies to tackle complex challenges.
 Building a user-friendly product that can help people and make a positive impact is my purpose.

 In my spare time, I engage in activities that contribute to my professional growth.
 I enjoy working out to maintain focus and discipline.
 Listening to podcasts helps me stay up-to-date with the latest industry trends.